 Jeffrey Sachs Encouraged the Nordic Countries to Inspire the Rest of the World

-In the gracious presence of Her Royal Highness Crown Princess Victoria of Sweden, SDG Advocate, SDSN Northern Europe in collaboration with several partners invited the public to an evening event regarding SDG implementation in Sweden on the 15 May.
+In the gracious presence of Her Royal Highness Crown Princess Victoria of Sweden, SDG Advocate, SDSN Northern Europe, the global SDSN, Global Utmaning, Sida and the Stockholm School of Economics, invited the public to an evening event regarding SDG implementation in Sweden on the 15 May.
 The international audience created a good atmosphere of curiosity, seriousness and informality in the aula of Stockholm School of Economics.